National Republican Guard (Italy): Disarming of ex-Carabinieri

 In August 1944, once Germany understood that MVSN were in the minority and that military ex-Carabinieri tended to join guerrilla partisans, the country decided to disarm and arrest the Carabinieri.
-Of the 11,000 Carabinieri still in service in the summer of 1944, 3,000 were sent to Germany before combing and equally few were conducted over the Alps in the aftermath.
-After August 25, 1944, only 1,400 Carabinieri remained employed as either service workers or military bureaucrats.
+Of the 11,000 Carabinieri still in service in the summer of 1944, 3,000 were sent to Germany before combing and equally, few were conducted over the Alps in the aftermath.
+After 25 August 1944, only 1,400 Carabinieri remained employed as either service workers or military bureaucrats.

 Reorganization

 Following the disarmament of the Carabinieri, the GNR faced a deep crisis due to its smaller size: 35,000 troops for the territorial units, 11,000 between Guard Youth and students, and fewer than 5,000 for independent training.
 The weakening of the GNR also occurred through territorial governance reorganization.
 Most local districts previously served by Carabinieri had been dissolved.
 By September 1944, the Italian Social Republic's control over its territory was no longer as effective as it had once been.
 Eventually, a reorganization of GNR occurred through a strengthening of territorial departments, while schools were established for officers.

-The Republican Guard Youth was renamed Guard Youth Legionaria, with the transformation of assault battalions legions and training centers.
+The Republican Guard Youth was renamed Guard Youth Legionaria, with the transformation of assault battalions legions and training centres.
 The newly established centralized department was named Etna Division, which coordinated the department used in Germany in FlaK (anti-aircraft) and anti-partisan departments employed by General Karl Wolff.
-The Etna Division absorbed, as a result, nine battalions of assault youth (for air defence) and October five operating divisions, four battalions and an assault battalion paratroopers.
+The Etna Division absorbed, as a result, nine battalions of assault youth (for air defence) and October five operating divisions, four battalions and an assault battalion of paratroopers.

-The only autonomous departments that remained were the Legion M Guardia del Duce, the Legion Tagliamento M, the Leonessa armored group, and Legion Carmelo Borg Pisani.
+The only autonomous departments that remained were the Legion M Guardia del Duce, the Legion Tagliamento M, the Leonessa armoured group, and Legion Carmelo Borg Pisani.

 Soldiers of the GNR were apparently posted to the German 65th Infantry Division in the winter of 1944-45 as replacements for the 1st Battalion of Grenadier Regiment 145.